oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     A document is valid if it is well-formed and also corresponds to a valid instance.

 * **Data Format**:
-    A data format, defined by serialization rules, specifies the media type (XML, JSON, ...), design goals (human readability, efficiency), and style preferences for documents in that format.
+    A data format, defined by serialization rules, specifies the media type (XML, JSON, Protobuf, ...), design goals (human readability, efficiency), and style preferences for documents in that format.
-    This specification defines a baseline set of data formats.
-Additional data formats may be defined for any media types that can represent instances of the JADN information model.

 * **Instance**:
-    An instance, or API value, is an item of application information to which a schema applies.
+    An instance, or API value, is an item of application information defined by an information model type.
-    An instance has one of the base types defined in [Section 3](#3-jadn-types) and value constraints defined in the schema by type name.
+    An instance has the base type and satisfies all additional value constraints specified in the type definition.
-    The base types are:
+    The base types defined in [Section 3](#3-jadn-types) are:
-    * **Primitive:** Null, Boolean, Binary, Integer, Number, String
+    * **Primitive:** Boolean, Binary, Integer, Number, String
     * **Enumeration:** Enumerated
-    * **Structured:** Array, ArrayOf(value_type), Choice, Map, MapOf(key_type, value_type), Record.
+    * **Structured:** Array, ArrayOf, Choice, Map, MapOf, Record.

 * **Equality**:
     Two instances are equal if and only if they are of the same type and have the same value according to the